 The first of the drum facts on this list is the statement of 107-year old Viola Smith- who claims that her love and practise of drumming has seen her live a long and healthy life.
 One of the world’s first professional female drummers, as of November 2019 she was still drumming professionally in the Forever Young Band: America’s Oldest Act of Professional Entertainers!

-African tribal drummers were so skilled at manipulating their skins and performing rhythms that they could accurately mimic the patterns of speech.
-This was used to send messages long distances to tribesmen who would otherwise be out of earshot.
-This skill was not limited to one tribe, as it was used as far apart as Ghana and Southern Africa, by disparate peoples!
+African tribal drummers were so skilled at drumming that they could accurately mimic the patterns of speech through performing rhythms.
+This was used to send messages long distances to other tribesmen who would otherwise be out of earshot.
+This skill was used by tribespeople as far apart as Ghana and Southern Africa!

 Don’t Let Anything Hold You Back

 Next on the list of fun facts about drums: You can play world-class drums with only one arm!
 Rick Allen of Def Leppard fame joined up with the band when he was just fourteen – his mum wrote in reply to the ad looking for a drummer on his behalf! – but lost his arm while they were still on their way to legendary status.
 After recovering, he rearranged his gear to use extra foot pedals to replace the drum set components he used to operate with his left arm.
 His disability has not held him back at all, and he came 7th on Gigwise’s list of The Greatest Drummer of All Time.

 The Oldest Instrument